Skip to main content

 Roy Deaver is a Partner in Moss Adams’ Seattle office.
 He has over 14 years experience in providing tax services to his clients, the last eight focusing on international tax matters.
 Roy has worked in both public accounting and in industry allowing him to provide practical tax advice to his clients.
 Roy has worked closely with his clients to optimize the worldwide effective tax rate and to reduce foreign taxes through, tax-efficient financing, efficient cash management, repatriation of earnings to the U.S., and transfer pricing analysis.
 Roy has assisted clients in both acquisition and divestiture structuring and in entry into new markets.
 Additionally, Roy has an extensive background in FAS 109 and its application to foreign subsidiaries.

 Explore the impact of the Tax Cuts and Jobs Act (TCJA) on Subpart F, including anticipated changes to Subpart F rules for the 2025 tax year.
-Attendees will also learn about the application of Section 962 in the context of Subpart F and its relevance to pass-through entities and individuals, focusing on key compliance and planning strategies.
+You will also learn about the application of Section 962 in the context of Subpart F and its relevance to pass-through entities and individuals, focusing on key compliance and planning strategies.

 General Session